akilism/moving_violation_scraper/Readme.md

 raw_data directories currently only hold 2013 data.
 It should scrape all available .pdfs if you place them in directories under raw_data/pdf and they will end up in raw_data/json/

+A tiny bit of spot checking has been done but that is all.